Saburian Air Force Base, Africa

 Creative theories about who really paid for George’s credit card also sprouted.

-“Yeah,” he said one day with a glum look, “my PlasticPress expires August 31.
+“Yeah,” George said glumly, “my PlasticPress expires August 31.
 Dad told me that the card doesn’t really belong to Dr Campbell either.
 Then, I’ll be on a monthly budget.”

-Michaela now promptly left at 11 PM to avoid another confrontation with Shelly, who was doing random check-ins.
-For Drivers Ed, her mother cheerfully took all three teens for practice with her stick shift car.
-When the battery died, a tire went flat and the engine light went on, “car maintenance” became another new class.
+Michaela always promptly left at 11 PM to avoid another confrontation with Shelly, who was doing random check-ins.
+For Drivers Ed, her mother cheerfully took all three teens for practice with her stick shift, gas only, no AI car.
+When the battery died, a tire went flat and the engine light went on, “cheap car maintenance” from Michaela’s uncle who ran a repair shop became another new class.

 July passed quickly.
 Summer school ended.
 Too soon came the hot day in August when Michaela sobbed her goodbye to a wet-eyed Charlie at San Francisco International Airport..

-On the long flight, Charlie took a nap and woke saying he was “ready to finally see the Parthenon crowning the Acropolis and then we’ll go to the Delphi temple.”
+On the long flight, Charlie took a nap and awoke saying he was “ready to finally see the Parthenon crowning the Acropolis and then we’ll go to the Delphi temple.”

 Meeting them at the airport, Campbell looked into Charlie’s sparkling eyes and again saw Lucky.